DionneSpaltman/rosettastone793201/README.md

 4. **Evaluation & Reporting**
    - Test the model on unseen data and analyze performance.
    - Prepare a comprehensive report on methodology and insights.

+RNN would maybe get us better results.
+With a LSTM (context and conceding and preceding words).
+It's not by chance that many powerful engines are using LSTM.
+They allow middle language that encapsulates the meaning from the different languages into the final.

+They are expecting evaluation metrics.
+RMSE or MSE.

+Directly apply a transformer to it.

+Start with LSTM.
+Any problems?
+Ask us.
+Don't let it for the last problem.